Are Weighted Sleep Sacks Safe?

 The fact is that you want your baby to be warm and comfortable all year long.
 But blankets just aren't a safe option to use when your baby isn't supervised.
 That's why a wearable blanket is what you'll want for your little one instead.
 We even lined up our favorites on this list here!

-The Difference Between a Plain Wearable Blanket and Weighted Sack
+The Difference Between a Wearable Blanket and Wearable Weighted Blanket

-Though wearable blankets have been in use by parents for nearly 30 years, weighted sacks are a recent addition to the wearable blanket market.
-Wearable blankets definitely offer advantages in helping your baby sleep by keeping them warm and comfortable, but innovators are always looking for better product design.
+Though wearable blankets have been in use by parents for nearly 30 years, a wearable weighted blanket (also know as a weighted sleep sack) are a recent addition to the wearable blanket market.
+Wearable blankets definitely offer advantages in helping your baby sleep by keeping them comfortable and helping to control their temperature, but innovators are always looking for better product design.
 That’s what happened here.

 What kind of advantage does a weighted sack give?

-According to Dreamland Baby, maker of the first and only all evenly distributed weighted sack, benefits for your baby include:
+According to Dreamland Baby, maker of the first and only evenly distributed weighted sleep sack, benefits for your baby include:

 - its gentle weight feels like a parent's hug